AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Revolution**: Each charging stage reduces Ultimate CD by 0.8s.
 Ultimate and aerial Charged ATK deal 10% bonus Physical DMG to enemies not protected by shields | **Start**
 **Blessing of Brake**: Charging speed accelerates and Physical DMG of Charged ATK increases by 10%.
-My Hands Are Burning stacks faster | 1st
+My Hands Are Burning stacks faster | **Start**
-**Blessing of Rupture**: Ground Charged ATK can charge up to 4 stages and deal 400% ATK of bonus Physical DMG | 2nd **Blessing of Impulse**: Armor Shredder maxes at 4 stacks and stacks twice each time | 3rd **Blessing of Skyfall**: Each stage of aerial charging stacks Momentum once up to 6 stacks.
+**Blessing of Rupture**: Ground Charged ATK can charge up to 4 stages and deal 400% ATK of bonus Physical DMG | 1st **Blessing of Impulse**: Armor Shredder maxes at 4 stacks and stacks twice each time | 2nd **Blessing of Skyfall**: Each stage of aerial charging stacks Momentum once up to 6 stacks.
 Each stack boosts Ultimate DMG by 15%.
-Removed upon Ultimate cast | Optional 5th
+Removed upon Ultimate cast | 3rd

 !!! note
     Revolution and Brake are the essential starter Ego signets for Carole.
 Afterwards, Rupture and Impulse are the other 2 must-get signets from Because of You.
 Skyfall is also good to take if you ever get a 5th Ego door in your run, as it further improves on Ultimate's DMG.